mosTavassoli/IS-SunTech/ReportToBe.md

 |  Support |  10 |  8 |  7 | 6|
 |  Services | 10  |  7 |  7 |10|
 |  Customization | 10 |  6 | 5  | 8|

 BEST = 10, WORST = 0
 <!-- Alternatively argue that the new application should be developed custom for the company. -->
-According to the above comparison table,despite of Odoo's functionalities and services,the price was too high and the supporting was not provided. so the decision has been made to develope the app internally inside the company.
+According to the above comparison table, despite Odoo's functionalities and services, the price was too high and the support was not provided. so the decision has been made to develop the app internally inside the company.

 #### Coverage